RasaHQ/rasa/docs/running-rasa-with-docker.rst

 What does this command mean?

-- ``-v $(pwd):/app`` mounts your current working directory to the working directory in the docker container.
+- ``-v $(pwd):/app`` mounts your current working directory to the working directory in the Docker container.
 This means that files you create on your computer will be visible inside the container, and files created in the container will get synced back to your computer.
 - ``rasa/rasa`` is the name of the docker image to run.
-- the docker image has the ``rasa`` command as its entrypoint, which means you don't have to type ``rasa init``, just ``init`` is enough.
+- the Docker image has the ``rasa`` command as its entrypoint, which means you don't have to type ``rasa init``, just ``init`` is enough.

 Running this command will produce a lot of output.
 What happens is: